MOUNT ROGERS SPRING NATURALIST RALLY

 + VIEW DETAILS

-Wildflower Walk: Join the exceptional team of John Kell and Nancy Adamson on a wildflower jaunt in Grindstone Campground.
+Wildflower Walk: Join the exceptional team of John Kell on a wildflower jaunt in Grindstone Campground.
 Expect an abundance of blooms.
-Bring a hand lens and camera.
+Bring a hand lens and a camera.

 Sunday Field Trips

 Field trips depart at 8:00AM on Sunday Morning from the Grindstone Campground Parking Lot.
-Hike options include: Birding, Wildflowers and Fly Fishing!
+Hike options include: Birding, Caving, Drawing from Life, and Transecting the Ecotone.

 + VIEW DETAILS